-It’s best known as that jingly jangly song by The Byrds.
-It has become a folk rock standard, recorded hundreds of times by everyone from Cher to The Alarm.
+It’s best known as that jingly jangly song by The Byrds and has become a folk rock standard, recorded hundreds of times by everyone from Cher to The Alarm.

-But if it wasn’t for an American folk singer, Pete Seeger, the haunting lyrics to Bells of Rhymney would have remained an obscure poem by a Welsh miner turned poet called Idris Davies.
+But if it wasn’t for American folk singer Pete Seeger, the haunting lyrics to Bells of Rhymney would have remained an obscure poem by a Welsh miner turned poet called Idris Davies.

-He used this time for what he called “the long and lonely self-tuition game”.
-He educated himself; spending his days in the library.
+He used this period of unemployment to educate himself, something he called, “the long and lonely self-tuition game”.
+He would spend his days in the local library.
 He also started to write poetry, in both Welsh and English.
-He wrote about the bitterness and hurt of the mining communities around him.
+His writing was influenced by the bitterness and hurt of the mining communities around him.

-Despite the vast wealth being created by the country’s coal indusry, Welsh people found themselves living in one of the most depressed countries in Europe with unemployment hitting 42 percent by the start of the 1930s.
+Despite the vast wealth created by the country’s coal industry, Welsh people found themselves living in one of the most depressed areas of Europe with unemployment hitting 85 percent in places such as Abertillery during the early 1930s.
+The infant mortality rate doubled from 56.6 per 1000 children in 1930 to 118.8 in 1934.

-Davies was given encouragement to keep writing by the likes of Dylan Thomas and TS Eliot.
-It was Eliot who would publish his first collection of poems, Gwalia Deserta, in 1938.
-This included a poem ‘XV’; it was only 123 words long but managed to create a complex tapestry of the different ways that south Wales reacted to the decline of mining.
+Davies was given encouragement to continue writing by the likes of Dylan Thomas and TS Eliot.
+It was Eliot who published his first collection of poems, Gwalia Deserta (Wasteland of Wales) in 1938.
+This included a poem called ‘XV‘ that was only 123 words long but managed to create a tapestry of ways in which south Wales had been affected by the decline of mining.

 Gwalia Deserta XV